rrrene/inch/README.md

 ## TODOs

+* Recognize all relevant options in .yardopts file
+  * --no-public
+  * --protected
+  * --private
-* Honor .yardoc opts-file
+  * --no-private
+  * --[no-]api API
-* Generalize filter options for visible code objects (like in Command::List)
+* Generalize filter options for visible code objects (adapt from YARD::CLI::Yardoc)

-* What about # :nodoc:?
-It would be cruel to punish not documenting explicitly excluded objects.
+## License

+Inch is released under the MIT License.
+See the LICENSE file for further details.

+For YARD's licensing, see https://github.com/lsegal/yard